-1. Why does Intervertebral Disk Disease (IVDD) happen?
+1. Why does Intervertebral Disc Disease (IVDD) happen?

 There are two general types of IVDD, Types I and II.
 Type I IVDD typically affects younger to middle aged chondrodysplastic dogs (smaller dogs with short legs) such as the Dachshund, and usually results in an acute onset of clinical signs.
 Type I IVDD degeneration begins early in life in predisposed breeds.
-Over time, the center of the disk (called the nucleus pulposus) loses water content and undergoes calcification.
-As a result, the disk is prone to herniation and extrusion of disk material into the spinal canal causing compression of the spinal cord.
+Over time, the center of the disc (called the nucleus pulposus) loses water content and undergoes calcification.
+As a result, the disc is prone to herniation and extrusion of disc material into the spinal canal causing compression of the spinal cord.

 Normal Canine Spine, Reprinted with permission by the copyright owner, Hill’s Pet Nutrition, Inc.